akinnaznuk/HFVI/README.md

 # Humanitarian Flood Vulnerability Index (HFVI): Weight calculation and Case Study Application & Analysis

-This repository (HFVI.zip) contains all the materials, data, and scripts required to reproduce the Humanitarian Flood Vulnerability Index (HFVI), supporting the publication "Developing a Spatially Explicit Humanitarian Flood Vulnerability Index for Refugee Camps using Fuzzy Multi-Criteria Decision Analysis".
-It contains the files for the Analytical Hierarchy Process (AHP), Fuzzy Analytical Hierarchy Process (FAHP), and the geospatial Humanitarian Fuzzy Vulnerability Index (HFVI) calculation applied to a refugee camp using synthetic data.
+This repository (HFVI.zip) contains all the materials, data, and scripts required to reproduce the Humanitarian Flood Vulnerability Index (HFVI), supporting the publication "Developing a Spatially Explicit Humanitarian Flood Vulnerability Index for Refugee Settlements using Fuzzy Multi-Criteria Decision Analysis".
+It contains the files for the Analytical Hierarchy Process (AHP), Fuzzy Analytical Hierarchy Process (FAHP), and the geospatial Humanitarian Fuzzy Vulnerability Index (HFVI) calculation applied to a refugee settlement using synthetic data.

 ## Overview
 This repository contains three main scripts, each performing a specific part of the workflow: